Valorant-Draft-Circuit/VDC-Operations-Rulebook/rulebook/rulebook.md

     - 2.1.3	Rostered players can not move between tiers during a season, unless they are promoted or demoted by their General Manager.
 Players cannot be demoted to a tier below their base tier.
     - 2.1.4	Every tier has matches scheduled on the same days at the same time, with the exception of some playoff matches or agreed upon rescheduled matches.
         - 2.1.4.1 Matches will be scheduled on Wednesdays and Fridays, but may not be scheduled around major holidays.
-        - 2.1.4.2 Matches are scheduled to start at 9pm EST unless rescheduled to a different time.
+        - 2.1.4.2: Admins will create the season schedule with major holidays in mind and will announce prior to the season starting.
 - **2.2 General Managers**
     - 2.2.1	General Managers (GMs) are selected by Admins.
 They each run a single Franchise.
         - 2.2.1.1 GMs are not required to play in the league, but are required to be active within the discord or the league.
         - 2.2.1.2 GMs are selected based on a variety of factors including seasons in the league, AGM experience, punishment history, application answers, and potentially other factors.
-    - 2.2.2	GMs are permitted to cut themselves from their team at any time post draft, if they wish.
+    - 2.2.2	GMs may be a rostered player as long as they complete the required number of combines.
+Any playing GM will be required to use a "Keeper Pick" in the draft.
+GMs are permitted to cut themselves from their team at any time post draft, if they wish.
 A GM who does this will not become a Free Agent.
         - 2.2.2.1 A GM who wishes to return to their roster must treat this transaction the same as if they were picking up a Free Agent.
         - 2.2.2.2 A GM can return to their roster in place of a player placed on IR.
         - 2.2.2.3 A GM cannot play as a substitute on any of their teams unless they are actively rostered on another team within their franchise.